Monday 7:30 AM - 6:30 PM Tuesday 7:30 AM - 12:30 PM Wednesday 7:30 AM - 6:30 PM Thursday 7:30 AM - 12:30 PM Friday 7:30AM - 6:30PM

 NOW ACCEPTING NEW PATIENTS!
 (360) 363-4246

-At Reaction Physical Therapy in Arlington, your Physical Therapist will create an individual therapy program that is specifically developed for you based on a complete evaluation of your condition.
+At Reaction Physical Therapy in Arlington, WA, your Physical Therapist will create an individual therapy program that is specifically developed for you based on a complete evaluation of your condition.
 Our rehabilitation philosophy is to promote healing through a combination of exercise and manual therapy, as well as to educate our patients in injury prevention, body mechanics and self-help techniques.
 We aim to provide you with the best physical therapy in Arlington.

 We work with each individual patient and their physicians to design a treatment program that fits their lifestyle to ensure that our patients have the best possible outcome.
 The ultimate goal is for you to return to normal activities of daily living, work and participation in sports or recreational activities.
 Our treatment approach first focuses on decreasing pain, edema and muscle guarding to improve joint motion.